 The alternative minimum tax (AMT) is imposed to guarantee that a filer can cover at least the minimum income tax required.
 This applies to taxpayers with relatively high earnings, ensuring they pay the minimum tax due.

 For tax year 2022, the AMT exemption amount for single taxpayers is $75,900, which is a $2,300 increase from 2021.
 For married couples filing jointly, the AMT exemption is $118,100 or a $3,500 increase from 2021.

 Tax Fact #7: The Tax Cuts and Jobs Act entitles sole proprietors and owners of pass-through businesses to a deduction of up to 20% on their tax rate.

 The qualified business income deduction (QBID), also known as Section 199A deduction under the TCJA, entitles sole proprietorships, partnerships, S corporations, and some trusts and estates to a 20% deduction.
 Additionally, it allows them to deduct up to 20% of their qualified real estate investment trust (REIT) dividends and qualified publicly traded partnership (PTP) income.

 Simply put, the QBID allows business owners to reduce their taxable income.
 However, the maximum deduction they can receive will be limited once they reach the taxable income threshold.

-The IRS imposes a gift tax on any type of gifts, such as property or cash, that a taxpayer gives to an individual or organization.
-But with the gift tax exclusion made available by the IRS, individuals can give away up to $16,000 worth of presents without incurring federal gift taxes.
+The IRS imposes a gift tax on any type of gifts.
+This includes a property or cash, that a taxpayer gives to an individual or organization.
+However, the IRS gift tax exclusion allows people to give away up to $16,000 in gifts tax-free.